 Attachment Document Name Description Attachment 01 Summary of Direct This is required of organizations with multiple and Contracted GCC grants and/or applications for grant funding.
 GCC funds Please include all current and project funding.
 A template is available on the GCC website.
 Attachment 02 MOU/MOA with Current, written agreement(s) demonstrating (agency name) community partnerships.
-If there are multiple agreements, please number your attachments as follows: "Attachment 02A", "Attachment 02B", etc. A sample MOU is available on the GCC website.
-Attachment 03 Sample Contract Sample contracts for project-related services. with (agency name) , , , , , , , , , , , , , , , , , , , , , If there are multiple contracts, please number your attachments as follows: "Attachment 03A", "Attachment 03B", etc. A complete of the continue the cooperation of the c A sample contract is available on the GCC website.
-Attachment 04 Staffing Allocations This is required of organizations with multiple /tttaoriiiioiit o+ GCC grants and/or applications for grant funding. g and approximately granteness.
+If there are multiple agreements, please number If there are multiple agreements, please number your attachments as follows: "Attachment 02A", "Attachment 02B", etc. A sample MOU is available on the GCC website.
+Attachment 03 Sample Contract Sample contracts for project-related services. with (agency name) If there are multiple contracts, please number your attachments as follows: "Attachment 03A", "Attachment 03B", etc. A sample contract is available on the GCC Otaffing Allagations website.
+Attachment 04 Staffing Allocations This is required of organizations with multiple GCC grants and/or applications for grant funding. dee grants and/or applications for grant funding.
 Project staff allocations across all GCC funded (current and projected) projects.
-A townslate is evallable on the OOO website Attachment 05 Detailed Cumply A detailed cumply listing Attachment 05 Detailed Supply Listing A detailed supply listing.
+A templete is evaluable on the OOO solution Attachment 05 Detailed Supply A template is available on the GCC website.
+Attachment 05 Detailed Supply Listing A detailed supply listing.
 Attachment 06 Equipment/Rental This is required if costs for rent are budgeted for Lease reimbursement.
 Agency's current equipment lease and/or rental space agreement with floor plan.